- agile manufacturing

 - Shoe with a canvas upper and rope sole.
-Originally a slip on shoe, often with long shoelaces that tied around the ankle, today the term is applied to many different styles of shoes with canvas uppers and soles that appear to be made of rope. close
+Originally a slip on shoe, often with long shoelaces that tied around the ankle, today the term is applied to many different styles of shoes with canvas uppers and soles that appear to be made of rope.

 - (1) v.
 To apply a shaped layer of fabric, which is usually turned to the inside, to the edge of some part of a garment such as the neckline so that it will have a smooth finish.
 The applied piece is called a facing.
 (2) n.
-The outer side of a textile fabric. close
+The outer side of a textile fabric.

 - A business practice designed to allow a manufacturer to maintain a steady cash flow.
 The factor (an agent) buys the money owed to the manufacturer (accounts receivable) at a discounted rate so that the manufacturer has the cash immediately and does not need to wait for payment.
-The factor collects the total amount owed to the manufacturer and makes, as profit, the difference between what he/she paid for the accounts receivable and the actual price. close
+The factor collects the total amount owed to the manufacturer and makes, as profit, the difference between what he/she paid for the accounts receivable and the actual price.

-- "Fashion" is most often used as a synonym for the current style in clothing, however sociologists and other scholars who write about fashion are more likely to use a definition that says that fashion has two elements.
+- “Fashion” is most often used as a synonym for the current style in clothing, however sociologists and other scholars who write about fashion are more likely to use a definition that says that fashion has two elements.
 It is (1) accepted by many people and (2) its acceptance lasts for a relatively short period of time.
 Fashion does not exist in all cultures and historic periods.
 It seems to begin in the Western Europe in the late middle ages.
-At that time the nobility were the originators of fashions, and the lower classes copied upper class styles (known as the "trickle down theory of fashion.").
-Today, fashions may originate with all levels of society, even the least affluent, and when this happens, it is known as "percolate up" or "bottom up" fashion change. close
+At that time the nobility were the originators of fashions, and the lower classes copied upper class styles (known as the “trickle down theory of fashion.”).
+Today, fashions may originate with all levels of society, even the least affluent, and when this happens, it is known as “percolate up” or “bottom up” fashion change.

 - fashion tribes

 - Current fashion has moved away from one universal style for all and instead various segments of the consuming public, especially the young, are likely to dress in fashions that show that they belong to a particular group or a style tribe.
 Writer Ted Polhemus appears to have coined this phrase.
-Examples of some of the better known youthful style tribes are punks, goths, hip-hop fans, and ravers. close
+Examples of some of the better known youthful style tribes are punks, goths, hip-hop fans, and ravers.

 - A decorative closure for a garment that is made from cord or braid.
 On one side of the area to be closed, a loop is made and on the other, a large, ornamental knot.
 The knot passes through the loop.
-This style of closing is often used in Chinese-influenced designs. close
+This style of closing is often used in Chinese-influenced designs.

 - (1) A very ornamental braid, made often in gold, silver, or other metallic colors that is flat and wide and has both edges finished in the same way.
 It is sometimes decorated with jewels or colored stones and has been popular as ornamentation for evening wear.
 (2) Lace with matching edges on both sides.
-(3) Tape or braid of narrow width that is applied as trimming. close
+(3) Tape or braid of narrow width that is applied as trimming.

 - A means of distributing fullness in some part of a garment by sewing a loose row of stitches, pulling the thread, and sliding the fabric along the thread to make soft folds in order to decrease the width of the fabric. n shirring three or more rows of gathers are placed parallel lines to achieve a decorative effect while also manipulating fullness.